 A helpful and hilarious take on the week's tech SNAFUs.
 Computer security industry veterans Graham Cluley and Carole Theriault chat with guests about cybercrime, hacking, and online privacy.
 It's not your typical cybersecurity podcast...

-Winner of the "Best Security Podcast 2018" and "Best Security Podcast 2019", Smashing Security has had over five million downloads.
+Winner of the "Best Security Podcast 2018" and "Best Security Podcast 2019", Smashing Security has had over six million downloads.
 Past guests include Garry Kasparov, Mikko Hyppönen, and Rory Cellan-Jones.

 Follow the podcast on Twitter at @SmashinSecurity, and subscribe for free in your favourite podcast app.
 New episodes released at 7pm EST every Wednesday (midnight UK).